matrix-org/synapse/docs/admin_api/user_admin_api.md

   - `shadow_banned` - Users are ordered by `shadow_banned` status.
   - `displayname` - Users are ordered alphabetically by `displayname`.
   - `avatar_url` - Users are ordered alphabetically by avatar URL.
-  - `creation_ts` - Users are ordered by when the users was created in ms.
+  - `creation_ts` - Users are ordered by when the users was created in s (Unix timestamp).

 - `dir` - Direction of media order.
 Either `f` for forwards or `b` for backwards.
   Setting this value to `b` will reverse the above sort order.
 Defaults to `f`.